jupyter/docker-stacks/docs/contributing/issues.md

 # Project Issues

-We appreciate your taking the time to report an issue you encountered using the Jupyter Docker Stacks.
+We appreciate you taking the time to report an issue you encountered while using the Jupyter Docker Stacks.
 Please review the following guidelines when reporting your problem.

 - If you believe you've found a security vulnerability in any of the Jupyter projects included in Jupyter Docker Stacks images,